grnet/kamaki/docs/usage.rst

 Shell vs one-command
 --------------------
-Kamaki users can access Synnefo services through either the interactive shell or the one-command behaviors.
+Kamaki users can access Synnefo services through either the interactive shell or the one-command interface.
 In practice, both systems rely on the same command set implementations and API clients, with identical responses and error messages.
 Still, there are some differences.

-In favor of interactive shell behavior:
+In favor of interactive shell:

 * tab completion for commands (if supported by the user's shell)
 * session history with ↑ or ↓ keys (if supported by the user's shell)
 * shorter commands with command context switching
 * re-run old commands with /history

-In favor of one-command behavior:
+In favor of one-command:

 * can be used along with advanced shell features (pipelines, redirection, etc.)
 * can be used in shell scripts